The weather continues to be a major factor in stock management.

 This will obviously differ from farm to farm depending on land type, soil fertility and recent re-seeding policy.

-For many, ground conditions are only OK, and grass supplies are low, so it is necessary to feed some silage or meal to slow down the rotation, until grass supplies improve.
+For many ground conditions are ok but grass supplies are low so it is necessary to feed some silage or meal to slow down the rotation.

-Introducing early creep feeding for calves (meal feeding, or forward creeping grass) will also help to stretch grass supplies, and can be eliminated gradually again, once grass supply is sufficient.
+The introduction of early creep feeding (forward creeping grass or meal feeding) will also help to stretch grass supplies and can be eliminated gradually again once grass supply is sufficient.

-Remember that you now want to get these cows back in calf, and improving their energy status during this period, will improve the fertility status in the herd.
+* Remember that you now want to get these cows back in calf and improving their energy status during this period will improve fertility status in the herd.
 Don’t forget Tetany defence when sucklers return to grass.

 © Irish Examiner Ltd. All rights reserved